vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

-Possessed of a wonderful memory, Mr. Tilak never cared to cultivate those methods by which many a newspaper writer tries to lessen the burden on his memo- ry.
+Possessed of a wonderful memory, Mr. Tilak never cared to cultivate those methods by which many a newspaper writer tries to lessen the burden on his memo###ry.
 Mr. Tilak never kept notes nor topic-books.
 What he read, he remembered.
 What he remembered was alwaj^ ready at his beck and call.
 Quotations, extracts, references — everything was ready at a moment's